 So, what are you doing this weekend ?
 We have an amazing opportunity you wouldn’t want to miss (if you are crazy about machine learning).
 Brace yourself up, the action is about to get started.

-Follow the tips below shared by 4 past datahack champions.
+Follow the below tips shared by four datahack champions.

 Tips by 4 DataHack Winners